We're ready to welcome you. Please see the information below to make the most of your visit.

 Please stand at a safe distance from paintings and pedestals and do not touch the art or the cases.
 The care you take helps to preserve the art for all.

 Elevators are located on the south side of the Peabody lobby just inside the glass doors and on the southwest end of the Bow Gallery near the restrooms.
-As a COVID-19 precaution, use of elevators is temporarily reserved for those who need them as a mobility or accessibility aid.
-Only 1-2 passengers should ride on the elevator at a time.
 Please sanitize or wash your hands before and after riding the elevator.

-Seated walkers are available and should be sanitized before and after each use.
+Seated walkers and wheelchairs are available.
 Please ask an attendant to check out this item.

-Portable stools are available in the galleries.
+Portable seats are available in the galleries.
 Sanitizing wipes are available for visitors to clean these items before and after use.